efarraro/krumit/_items/LeatherHelm.md

 ---

 EN_name: "Leather Helm"
-EN_description: "When you acquire this item, gain 1 coin"
+EN_description: "When you acquire this item, gain 1 💰"
 EN_flavor: "It seems unsuitable as armour – perhaps it originally had another use?"
 tile_id: LeatherHelm
 cost: 0